dki-lab/ArcaneQA/README.md

 --output [file name of the final output]
 ```

+To test the inference speed without caching, you may simply delete or rename files under `/cache`.

 ## Citation
 Please please consider citing the following BibTeX entry if you find our work helpful to your research.
 ```